vmware-tanzu/velero/design/Implemented/existing-resource-policy_design.md

 ## Non Goals
 - Change existing restore workflow for `ServiceAccount` objects
-- Add support for `ExistingResourcePolicy` as `recreate` for Kubernetes resources.
-(Future scope feature)

 ## Unrelated Proposals (Completely different functionalities than the one proposed in the design)
 - Add support for `ExistingResourcePolicy` to restore API for Non-Kubernetes resources.